zhengying-liu/autodl-contrib/README.md

 ...
 ```

 This will allow the script to make the arrangement you want for your unseen data.
-Note that there is no header, as there should be one in a `labels.csv`.
+Note that there is no header, while there should be one in a `labels.csv`.

 ### Under AutoML format (tabular)